-- Use the power of social media to get your attendees to market your event for you.
+- Utilize the power of social media to get your attendees to market your event for you.

 Teaser campaigns can be an effective way to build buzz before the launch of any kind of product or event.
 The idea is to release small snippets of content over time, stirring up just enough intrigue so your audience keeps coming back for more.

 One of the easiest and most common ways to start off a teaser campaign is with a “coming soon” landing page and graphics on social media.
 Hint about something exciting coming up but don’t give too much away.